 International travel as a permanent resident won’t put your green card at risk.
 If you plan on staying abroad for longer than a year, you will need to fill out several essential forms and ensure that your re-entry to the U.S. is as smooth as possible.

 If the U.S. Citizenship and Immigration Services (USCIS) deems that your stay abroad constitutes abandoning the U.S. as your primary home, your green card may get revoked.
 While the vast majority of trips don’t have any issues, if you need to travel for more than a year, it is advisable to get a reentry permit to protect your green card status.

 Make the Proper Arrangements Before You Travel to Canada

 Even though you don’t need a visa to travel to Canada as a green card holder, you should still make proper arrangements to ensure that nothing goes wrong, such as:

-● Ensuring that you’re your green card is valid for the duration of travel.
+- Ensuring that your green card is valid for the duration of travel

-● Have all of your travel documents and authorizations organized and secure before and during your trip.
+- Having all your travel documents and authorizations organized and secure before and during your trip

 As long as you take the proper steps, you can avoid many risks and any potential problems arising from traveling with your permanent resident status.

 Canada is one country where the United States green card holders don’t need a visa to enter.
 However, if you are visiting anywhere else globally, you may need to fill out paperwork and several applications to get cleared.
 If you’re planning a trip soon, FileRight can help you get started today.